 History of Rolfing

 During these years myofascial therapy was only taught privately by osteopaths, physiotherapists, and Rolfers — who insisted on it remaining an oral tradition, only taught in person.
-It wasn’t until the 1990s that these theories were introduced to the public via lectures, books, and videos by Art Riggs, Michael Stanborough, and Tom Myers.
+It wasn’t until the 2000s that these theories were introduced to the public via books and videos, first by Art Riggs (Deep Tissue Massage, 2002), Michael Stanborough (Direct Release Myofascial Technique, 2004), and Edward Maupin (Dynamic Relation to Gravity, 2005), with an earlier theoretical overview by Tom Myers (Anatomy Trains, 2001).
 The field is now emerging as an independent field of inquiry — the world’s first International Fascia Research Conference was only held in 2007.
-Structural Integration is now taught in Canada by a small handful of first- and second-generation Rolfers, of whom my preferred style is Craig Mollins’ “MIPA” work.
-(Sadly, there aren’t any Rolfers in Niagara Falls or St. Catharines, the closest being Toronto and Buffalo.)
+S.I. is now taught in Canada by a small handful of second- and third-generation Rolfers (of whom my preferred style is Craig Mollins’ “MIPA” work).
+Sadly, there aren’t any Rolfers in Niagara Falls or St. Catharines, the closest being Toronto and Buffalo.

 Background of MIPA

-Developed by Craig Mollins, MIPA is a descendant of the Structural Integration founded by Rolf many decades ago, which has been refined over the years.
+Craig Mollins’ MIPA is a descendant of the manual therapy founded by Rolf many decades ago, which has been refined over the years.
 As our understanding of fascial science evolves and our experimental tools improve, each new generation of Rolfers has built upon her insights with contemporary research — creating what I think is the single most effective form of bodywork.
 Rolf was unique in many ways: she was the first manual therapist to really treat the body as a single holistic system, she applied scientific methodology to create a logically-ordered “recipe” to treat that system, and she refined a form of manual contact which most effectively lengthens and re-educates the body’s soft-tissue structures.

 RMT students are often taught to treat symptoms.
 If you find a trigger point, press on it until it goes away – problem solved!
 A more holistic approach sees local problems as but indicators of another issue, one which might not even be discernible in orthopedic assessment.
 Symptoms merely point to something larger.
 After working the body as a unified organism, treating the entire structure, local issues usually go away on their own.
 Nothing makes one feel looser and lighter, in body and spirit, than a series of Rolfing-style treatments.